 Your transfer will be taxed at 25% if you don’t provide all the information the form asks for within 60 days of requesting the transfer.

 If you’re under 75, your UK pension scheme administrator will work out what percentage of your lifetime allowance is used by the transfer.

-They will tell you if the amount you’re transferring is more than your allowance and if you will be taxed on any excess.
+They’ll tell you if the amount you’re transferring is more than your allowance and if you’ll be taxed on it.

 Payments from an overseas pension